JowoScript/JowoScript/README.md

 </div>
 <div align="center">
 <strong>
-	Small talk The chiken chiken of HRD in government and company how are your everyday ? hahahaha
+	Small talk The chiken chiken of HRD in government and company how are your everyday ? hahahaha still martial arts 🤣
 	<br><br>
 	you can't talk to me directly because you're still a chicken everyday in the world wide hahahaha
 	<br><br>